{{ summary.primary }}

 Troubleshooting a warning box

 A setup with Worksheet rows at 20, Answer slots at 0, one custom label, and Practice rows layout triggers Worksheet adjustments.
-The generated sheet limits rows to 18, lifts answer slots to 1, warns that one custom label is not enough for meaningful patterning, and notes that a large practice-row sheet may print across more than one page.
+The generated sheet limits rows to 18, raises answer slots to 1, warns that one custom label is not enough for meaningful patterning, and notes that a large practice-row sheet may print across more than one page.

 FAQ: